jainchirag21064/package-challenge/readme.md

 <br>we can also write a new Concrete class and override the process method and
 <br>implement it with the caching mechanism as explained above.

-Due to time constraint I did not implement it.
-<br>Though I suppose it gives an idea of how useful Template Pattern can be with such use cases
+<br>I suppose it gives an idea of how useful Template Method Pattern can be with such use cases
 where the client have freedom of overriding how to process the given problem with different constraints as applicable or changing how to see the result etc.
 <br>and the creator of library have control on the order/sequence of steps that need to be followed